 The 6-acre Ayers Preserve is accessed from Devil's Hopyard Road via a narrow finger of the property 0.25 miles south of Dolbia Hill Road, and 0.75 miles north of Route 82.
-Look for the small yellow sign on a tree at the entrance.
-A new trail was recently established.
+Look for the brown preserve sign at the entrance.
+Parking is limited and on a slope.
+Cars may be best parked along the edge of Three Bridges Road, then walk the short distance to the narrow preserve entrance.
 (Directly across from the Ayers Preserve The Nature Conservancy (TNC) holds an easement that abuts the TNC's Burnham Brook Preserve).

-This preserve is part of the Lyme Forest Block Important Bird Area.
-Visit six EHLT Preserves in Newly-Designated Important Bird Area.
+This preserve is part of the Lyme Forest Block Important Bird Area, making it a great spot for birdwatching.